 Each book is made up of two parts that are reciprocally evolved like the co-evolution between the butterfly and the plant it pollinates and from which its larvae feed.
 This relationship between the butterfly and the plant is, however, affected by many other factors, including the individual co-evolution of each organism with predators and parasites.
 Similarly, the two parts of each book are co-evolved with the parts of the other books.

 And, because co-evolution occurs through interaction between distinct groups of organisms, each part differs from the other parts: one part being visionary and another reflective; one part being based on personal experiences and another on theoretical arguments.

 The pentalogy differs from most other books about architecture in that the focus is on the processes of architecture rather than on the results.
 It is about how to conceive, create, study and teach architecture rather than about what is conceived, created, studied or taught.
 In that sense it also differs, in that the focus integrates theory, practice, research and education rather than focusing on only one of these areas.

 The project seeks to connect two major strands of the current debate about architecture, i.e. how to make architecture more socially inclusive and how to make it more environmentally sustainable, suggesting that the two questions are interrelated and might be answered through a co-evolutionary approach.

 Co-evolutionary architecture is about the possible application of a specific aspect of the evolutionary theory, namely that of co-evolution, in architecture.
-It is not about the architectural imitation of, or the human affiliation to, nature in general, though it does indeed have certain affinities with the theories of biomimicry and biophilia.
+It is not about the architectural imitation of or the human affiliation to nature, though it does indeed have certain affinities with the theories of biomimicry and biophilia.